Imperal Docs

 Context channelsHow the three classifier-visible channels coordinate

-The remaining several hundred invariants govern kernel internals (workflow management, audit chokepoint, billing, observability, deploy gates).
-They are tracked in the platform's internal contract inventory; an extension developer rarely needs to consult them directly.
-If you see an invariant ID in a runtime error message and it is not covered above, the error text will explain what enforcement triggered.
+The platform enforces many more contracts that govern how the kernel itself is built (workflow management, audit chokepoint, billing, observability, deploy gates).
+Those are internal — an extension developer never needs to consult them.
+If a runtime error message is not covered above, its text will explain what triggered.

 What's next